 Meet the Staff

-Tammy Stalzer – Development Director
+Tammy Stalzer – Executive Director

 I joined ALS in the Heartland in April 2009 after working nearly a decade in child welfare.
 I enjoy spending much of my time at ALS in the Heartland writing grants and fundraising, knowing the majority of the dollars donated will go directly to support the patient families we serve.
 I am honored to get to know the many individuals with ALS, families, friends, and community members who are supportive of the fight to end the debilitating disease of ALS.
+I have so much hope for the future of ALS in the Heartland and ALS.

 In my free time, I enjoy being with my husband and two daughters.
 Also, I like exercising, reading, and friendships.
 I am truly blessed!